Rebuilding Walls

 The third chapter of Galatians is pivotal to Paul’s

-argument in which he stresses the oneness of God’s people.
-The old social
+argument for the oneness of God’s people.
+The old social divisions under the

-divisions existing under the Mosaic Legislation are inappropriate in God’s one
+Mosaic Legislation are inappropriate in God’s One Covenant Community since the

 The Torah was intended to keep Israel distinct from the

 surrounding Gentile nations.
-When the Church adopts the requirements of the Mosaic Law,
+Whenever the Church adopts the requirements of the Mosaic Law,

 it rebuilds the “middle wall of partition” between Jewish and Gentile